 Postgraduate study options span research and coursework, with hundreds of courses across nine disciplines on offer at Sydney.
 So where do you start, and do you even want to?
 The only way to find out is to explore what's out there and see what resonates with you.
 With so much information online, receiving personalised advice is a good place to start.
-Join us at our information evening, Postgraduate Studies Expo, and chat to our University representatives, academics and course advisers about your options.
+Join us at our Postgraduate Information Evening in the CBD and chat to our University representatives, academics and course advisers about your options.

 The answer to that primarily depends on your goals.
 Do you want to gain a professional edge, boost your career or switch it completely?
 There are multiple options that support each of those goals, and perhaps more than you realise - which may make it difficult to decide if you should take that next step and how.
 Postgraduate study doesn't necessarily mean committing to full-time study for a year or two with a master's degree.
 Consider graduate certificates and graduate diplomas, and discuss these with the academics and course advisers that are on hand to answer your questions at the information evening.
 Ask questions about study modes and studying part-time too.
 Find out what options suit you and your aspirations.